-7.18.9 Changing the Current Site
+7.23.9 Changing the Current Site

-Press and hold down the preprogrammed Site Displ/Srch button.
+- Press and hold down the preprogrammed Site Displ/Srch button. - Press and hold down the Menu Select button directly below RSSI.

-You hear a tone and the display shows momentary SCANNING.
+You hear a tone and the display shows momentary Scanning site.

 Result: When the radio finds a new site, it returns to the Home screen.